tazama-lf/event-monitoring-service/docs/how to test dems.readme.md

 5. Keycloak Setup (if applicable):
    - Ensure that Keycloak is running and configured correctly.
    - Create necessary realms, clients, and users for authentication.
+   - dems:write claim is required for testing write operations.

 6. Get a JWT Token:
    - Use a tool like Postman or curl to make a POST request to the authentication endpoint of the auth-service to obtain a JWT token.